primecoin/bither-desktop-java/README.md

-# bither-desktop-java
+# primer-desktop
-Bither for desktop OS (Windows, Linux, MacOS and so on)
+primer java for desktop OS (Windows, Linux, MacOS and so on)